 Metromile, on the other hand, introduces a new business model when it comes to car insurance.
 It’s the best option for drivers that rarely use their cars because the paid amount depends mainly on the distance travelled.

 One of the most successful startups in the US, Lemonade, is transforming the business model of insurance.
 Basically, it makes it easy to manage renters and home insurance - and it uses AI in the process (to run 18 anti-fraud algorithms, as an example).
 Lemonade’s competitive advantage is that it’s fast in processing claims and easy to use, which are only a couple of its benefits.
+Due to the COVID-19 crisis, they extended the grace period for their clients and insurance payments, and took part in charity activities to help with the situation.

 Healthcare insurers, as mentioned earlier, are also worth mentioning - mostly because of the comprehensive service they provide.
 Take Oscar Health, as an example.
 It’s already well-financed and successful, as can be seen in the chart above.
 Its strengths are in-app member benefits and outstanding customer support.